rasachdev/data146/project3.md

 ## 4.
 For the Charleston Actual Price dataset, I created 3 the same previous 3 models just with the new data.

+The linear regression model's training score was 0.004 and testing score was -0.029 with 10 folds.

+With standardizing the features, the linear regression model's training score was 0.019 and testing score was -0.019, with 10 folds.

+With  standardized data in the ridge regression model, the training score was 0.019 and testing score was 0.012 with 10 folds.

 ## 5.